Calculus on manifolds of conformal maps and CFT

 then $g_\ep$ is not conformal on $\hC$ (this is essentially a Joukowsky transform).
 In \cite{DRC}, it was noticed (by a very simple and direct calculation) that the ``derivative''

 exactly reproduces the right-hand side of the conformal Ward identities,

 This gives a geometric interpretation to the algebraic formula $T(w) = L_{-2}{\bf 1}(w)$ that identifies the holomorphic stress-energy tensor $T(w)$ with a descendent of the identity field ${\bf 1}(w)$ (the pole at $z=w$ in $g_\ep(z)$ corresponds to the application of $L_{-2}$).

+The geometric properties of the Joukowsky transform lead to an interpretation of $T(w)$ in the context of SLE \cite{DRC}, and this construction was generalized to (the dilute regime of) CLE \cite{I}, which has a nonzero central charge.
+We note that the idea of relating small singular conformal transformation to the stress-energy tensor was also discussed in a different way in \cite{F09}.

-The geometric properties of the Joukowski transform then lead to an interpretation of $T(w)$ in the context of SLE \cite{DRC}.
-In the present paper, we put these ideas in a more general and geometric context, generalising not only to non-primary fields, but also to situations that {\em a priori} lie outside QFT considerations.
+In the present paper, we put these ideas in a more general and geometric context, generalizing not only to non-primary fields, but also to situations that {\em a priori} lie outside QFT considerations.